This privacy notice explains:

 - allow alternative ways of delivering your benefits, for example, through the use of insurance products and transfers to, or mergers with, other pension arrangements

 - obtain statistics for financial modelling and reference purposes (for example, when we assess how much money is needed to provide members’ benefits and how that money should be invested)

 - comply with our legal and regulatory obligations as the administering authority of the fund

 - address queries from members and other beneficiaries and to respond to any actual or potential disputes concerning the fund

 - manage the fund’s liabilities, including the entering into of insurance arrangements and selection of fund investments

 - enable the sale, merger or corporate reorganisation or transfer of a business by the employers that participate in the fund and their group companies.

 Who we share your information with

 From time to time we will share your personal data with third parties, including our contractors, advisors, government bodies, and dispute resolution and law enforcement agencies and insurers.
 We do this in order to comply with our obligations under law, and to help us provide services and carry out our duties, rights and discretions in relation to the fund.

 Occasionally, we may provide some of your data to your employer for the purposes of enabling your employer to understand its liabilities to the scheme.
 Your employer would generally be a controller of the personal data shared with it in those circumstances.
-The County Council has data sharing agreements in place with each of the employers in the scheme.

 We will share your information with the fund’s professional advisers, Hymans Robertson LLP.
 The advisers provide actuarial, benefits and governance consultancy, and investment advice, analytics and assessments to the administering authority.
 When providing actuarial services, Hymans acts as a data controller.